-Some time ago, news broke that the U.S. government had plans to destroy up to $3 million worth of computers.
-In fact, they had already destroyed thousands of dollars of computers by the time the story came out.
+Some years ago, news broke that the U.S. government planned to destroy up to $3 million worth of computers.
+In fact, they had already destroyed thousands of dollars of computers when the story came out.

 Why were they doing it?
 Because of a malware infection.

 I get the question, “Should I just throw it out?” due to malware more often than you think.
-It’s the knee-jerk reaction of someone who has an infected machine and feels utterly hopeless about getting it cleared up again.
+It’s the knee-jerk reaction of someone who has an infected machine and feels hopeless about getting it cleared up.

-But I want to be very clear about something.
-There is never, ever a reason to destroy hardware because of malware.
+But I want to be very clear that there is never, ever a reason to destroy hardware because of malware.

 Become a Patron of Ask Leo! and go ad-free!